BioJulia/PopGen.jl/docs/getting_started/julia_primer.md

 function funct1(data::PopData, thing1::T) where T
 ```

 This will auto-create a method for any possible Type for `thing1`.
-Usually, that's problematic, as incorrect input will lead to obscure errors (e.g. multiplying integers with strings?!).
+That's really convenvient, but sometimes it's problematic, as incorrect input can lead to obscure errors (e.g. multiplying integers with strings?!).
 Instead, you can constrain the types for `T` like this:

 ```julia
 function funct2(data::PopData, thing1::T) where T <: Signed